Diamond Prices Chart to Calculate Value & Worth

 Affiliate links are highlighted in red.
 Learn more here.

 The diamond prices chart indexes presented below reflect average wholesale and retail prices for round cut diamonds based on carat weight, clarity, color, ideal cut, and no fluorescence.
-In the subsequent section, we have also provided estimates for other "fancy" shaped diamonds, such as oval, princess, emerald, and cushion cuts.
+In the subsequent section, we have also provided estimated discounts for other "fancy" shaped diamonds, such as oval, princess, emerald, and cushion cuts.

 Like other commodities, several factors play into the pricing dynamics of polished diamonds.
 External forces such as shifting economic conditions and internal elements like profit margins and supply can cause fluctuations in diamond prices.